Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsubsection{Long-Term Planning}

-In terms of long-term planning, one of the crucial decisions for decarbonization in the generation layer is the strategic \textit{placement} and appropriate \textit{sizing} of additional renewable generators \cite{viral2012optimal}, including wind and solar generators.
-This decision problem involves determining the optimal locations, unit capacities, and the most suitable technologies to be utilized, among other factors.
-Depending on the types of renewable generation units and different stakeholders, such as private roof-top PV panels and large wind farms, the planning problems and optimal schemes may differ significantly.
-For the planning of utility-scale wind farms and solar farms, it needs to consider various factors such as the underlying power grids, system operation, network constraints, and predictions of future load levels, to achieve system-wise optimality.
-Moreover, utility-scale energy storage facilities are generally required to accommodate volatile and intermittent renewable generations, and thus the \emph{siting and sizing of new energy storage} is another key planning problem.
-These problems are closely connected with the power grid layer, which will be discussed more in the next subsection.
-There have been multiple studies on generation planning that consider carbon emission flows and carbon constraints.
-In \cite{tao2020carbon}, a method based on carbon emission flow (CEF) is employed to help the power-to-gas stations to select the construction site and capacity.
+One of the crucial long-term planning decisions for decarbonization in the generation layer is the optimal \textit{siting} and \textit{sizing} of \emph{new renewable generators} \cite{viral2012optimal}, especially wind and solar units.
+As renewable generations heavily rely on weather conditions, their uncertainty and variability need to be taken into account, in addition to the investment and operational cost, power network constraints, future load levels, and other factors.
+Depending on the types of renewable generations and stakeholders, such as private roof-top PV panels and large solar farms, the planning problems and schemes may differ significantly.
+In addition, the {retirement and replacement of fossil-fueled power plants} \cite{shen2020low}, such as coal- and natural gas-fired power plants, is also critical for the transition to low-carbon electricity grids.
+In \cite{tao2020carbon}, a carbon emission flow-based method is employed to determine the construction site and capacity for power-to-gas stations.
 The work \cite{cheng2018bi} on expansion planning of multiple energy systems considers the carbon emission constraints that the total carbon emissions of one energy hub during the planning periods should not exceed an emission cap.
-In addition, the \emph{retirement and replacement of fossil-fueled power plants} \cite{shen2020low}, such as coal- and natural gas-fired generators is also an important task of the transition to low-carbon electricity grids.